-The following table sets forth the beneficial ownership of our Common Stock as of June 16, 2023 by:
+The following table sets forth the beneficial ownership of our Common Stock as of July 6, 2023 by:

-- each person who is known to be the beneficial owner of more than 5% of shares of our Common Stock; - each of our current named executive officers and directors; and - all our current executive officers and directors as a group.
+- each person who is known to be the beneficial owner of more than 5% of the outstanding shares of each of our shares of Class A and Class C Common Stock; - each of our current named executive officers and directors; and - all our current executive officers and directors as a group.

 Beneficial ownership is determined according to the rules of the SEC, which generally provide that a person has beneficial ownership of a security if he, she or it possesses sole or shared voting or investment power over that security, including options and warrants that are currently exercisable or exercisable within 60 days after that date through (a) the exercise of any option, warrant or right, (b) the conversion of a security, (c) the power to revoke a trust, discretionary account or similar arrangement, or (d) the automatic termination of a trust, discretionary account or similar arrangement.
-In computing the number of shares beneficially owned by a person and the percentage ownership of that person, shares of our Common Stock subject to options or other rights (as set forth above) held by that person that are currently exercisable, or will become exercisable within 60 days thereafter, are deemed outstanding, while such shares are not deemed outstanding for purposes of computing percentage ownership of any other person.
+In computing the number of shares beneficially owned by a person and the percentage ownership of that person, shares of our Common Stock subject to options or other rights (as set forth above) held by that person that are currently exercisable, or will become exercisable within 60 days thereafter, are deemed outstanding for such person, while such shares are not deemed outstanding for purposes of computing percentage ownership of any other person.
 The table below also reflects the beneficial ownership of shares of our Common Stock issuable upon the exercise of public warrants or private placement warrants.
 Each person named in the table has sole voting and investment power with respect to all of the shares shown as beneficially owned by such person, except as otherwise indicated in the table or footnotes below.

 Unless otherwise indicated, we believe that all persons named in the table below have sole voting and investment power with respect to the voting securities beneficially owned by them.
 To our knowledge, no shares of our Common Stock beneficially owned by any executive officer or director have been pledged as security.
+Unless otherwise noted, the address of each beneficial owner is c/o CXApp Inc., Four Palo Alto Square, Suite 200, 3000 El Camino Real, Palo Alto, CA 94306.